[DISCLOSURE: Cards from our partners are mentioned below.]

 Card Details +

-Why We’re Mentioning It: The standard Chase Freedom card works just like Discover it, with revolving quarterly categories you have to enroll in.
+Why We’re Mentioning It: The standard Chase Freedom card comes with revolving quarterly categories you have to enroll in.
 But its Freedom Unlimited (see full review here) may appeal to people who are looking for something even more low maintenance.
 The card offers 3% cash back on all purchases in your first year up to $20,000 spent.
 After that earn unlimited 1.5% cash back on all purchases, with no caps or expiration dates so long as your account remains open.
 Cash back can be redeemed at any time, in any amount.

-At publishing time, the Discover it, Chase Freedom and Chase Freedom Unlimited are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
+At publishing time, Chase Freedom and Chase Freedom Unlimited are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, these relationships do not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.